-Currently, BloodSource’s minimum acceptable hemoglobin level for both male and female donors is 12.5 grams per deciliter (g/dL).
+Currently, BloodSource’s minimum acceptable hemoglobin level for female donors is 12.5 grams per deciliter (g/dL) and 13.0 g/dL for males.
 Our maximum acceptable level is 19.9 g/dL.
-Beginning in late spring of 2016, the minimum cut-off for male blood donors will increase to 13.0 g/dL, while the minimum for female donors will remain unchanged at 12.5 g/dL.

 Average hemoglobin levels for men are higher than those for women due largely to the effect of the male hormone testosterone.
 This is why male and female donors have differing minimum cut-off hemoglobin values.

 Your health and ability to donate blood safely are important.
 This is why we follow the minimum cut-offs for hemoglobin levels to make certain our donors have enough red blood cells for both themselves and the patients they wish to help.
 It can be discouraging for willing blood donors to be deferred from blood donation.
 Many who are deferred for low hemoglobin values, unfortunately, do not return to try again.
 If you have been deferred for low hemoglobin, please keep in mind that this generally is not a permanent condition.
 We encourage you to access the resources available on the sidebar and, when the time is right, try to donate again.

 For many people, the development of iron deficiency will lead directly to low hemoglobin values – what often is called “iron deficiency anemia.”
 This is not always the case, however.
 For instance, many iron-deficient individuals will have perfectly normal hemoglobin levels.
 While we realize this can be confusing, we’re sharing this information to make it clear that we cannot be certain – based only upon results from the hemoglobin screening test – whether or not a particular donor has normal body iron stores.